MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/getting-started-with-the-spatial-data-services.md

  Use the [Rollback a Data Source Dataflow](../spatial-data-services/rollback-a-data-source-dataflow.md) to rollback a data source to a previous version.

 ## How to: Get information about data sources
  Use the [Get Data Source Information](../spatial-data-services/get-data-source-information.md) API to get information about a data source such as the entity type and properties that it stores.
-You can also request information about all of the data sources that belong to a [!INCLUDE[ve_platform_dev_acct](../getting-started/includes/ve-platform-dev-acct-md.md)].
+You can also request information about all of the data sources that belong to a Bing Maps Account.

 ## How to: Use the Spatial Data Services with other Bing Maps APIs
- Read the [Show Spatial Data Search Results on a Map](http://msdn.microsoft.com/en-us/library/hh305205.aspx) and [Searching for Traffic Incidents Along a Route](http://msdn.microsoft.com/en-us/library/hh779734.aspx) articles to learn how integrate [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)] with [Bing Maps Rest Services](http://msdn.microsoft.com/en-us/library/ff701713.aspx) and the [Bing Maps AJAX Control, Version 7.0](http://msdn.microsoft.com/en-us/library/gg427610.aspx).
+ Read the [Show Spatial Data Search Results on a Map](http://msdn.microsoft.com/en-us/library/hh305205.aspx) and [Searching for Traffic Incidents Along a Route](http://msdn.microsoft.com/en-us/library/hh779734.aspx) articles to learn how integrate Bing Spatial Data Services with [Bing Maps Rest Services](http://msdn.microsoft.com/en-us/library/ff701713.aspx) and the [Bing Maps AJAX Control, Version 7.0](http://msdn.microsoft.com/en-us/library/gg427610.aspx).

 ## Public Data Sources
- The following are public data sources that you can access with any [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)].
+ The following are public data sources that you can access with any Bing Maps Key.

 |||
 |-|-|